 Upon completion of his courses at F.I.T., Al enrolled at the Arts Students League of New York, where he studied fine art, figure drawing, painting, design, and composition for three years.

-Aside from his work for Seattle’s advertising industry Al provided art studio services to his Central District community by producing flyers, logos, brochures and business cards for Black owned businesses.
-During the 1970’s he designed several posters for Black Arts/West theatre.
+Aside from his work for Seattle’s advertising industry Al provided art studio services to his Central District community by producing flyers, logos, brochures, and business cards for Black-owned businesses.
+During the 1970s, he designed several posters for the Black Arts/West theatre.

-The past ten years he designed posters and flyers for Martin Luther King Jr. Day march and rally.
+He has designed posters and flyers for Martin Luther King Jr. Day march and rally for the past ten years.

 Al continues his fine art work, creating paintings and drawings for exhibitions nationally and in the Northwest.

-The Form/Space Atelier in Belltown, Seattle, hosted her in a solo exhibition titled “We Wear the Mask,” in 2014 and she soloed at the Carco Theatre in Renton, WA, in October and November of 2016.
+The Form/Space Atelier in Belltown, Seattle, hosted her in a solo exhibition titled “We Wear the Mask” in 2014, and she soloed at the Carco Theatre in Renton in October and November of 2016.
 Both shows focused on social issues.

 While consistently generating and exhibiting her art-jewelry and mixed-media works, Esther has curated over 45 exhibitions; half of them as Curator for South Seattle Community College.
 She curated numerous exhibits for Onyx Fine Arts and for several special events.